 Each ELC Class will have no more than 20 children on any given day.

-Our ELC will be run by qualified educators and teachers offering the industry standard educator / child ratio of 1:10.
+Our ELC is run by qualified educators and teachers offering the industry standard educator / child ratio of 1:10.

 Our high quality educational program offers a balance of incursions and excursions similar to school opportunities:

 - Incursions - performances and guest speakers visiting the centre

-- Excursions such as a visit to the central market, local park or the road safety school, etc
+- Excursions - such as a visit to the central market, local park or the road safety school.

-Enrolments are now open for children aged between three and five for commencement early January 2020.
+Enrolments are open for children aged between three and five for commencement throughout 2020.
 We offer a full-day booking option on the days that suit you between Monday and Friday and the number of days that suit you between two and five days per week.

 As we appreciate that each family circumstance is unique, you are welcome to negotiate start and finish hours with the ELC Director.

 Intakes occur at the beginning of each school term after the child has turned three years of age.

 Transition to Junior School

-The College offers a seamless transition for your child’s education ELC to year 12.
-While the ECC ELC is open to applications from any family, it is anticipated that the majority of children who commence at the ECC ELC will progress seamlessly into Foundation at ECC (and progress through to Year 12 at Emmaus)
+The College offers a seamless transition for your child’s education from ELC to year 12.
+While our ELC is open to applications from any family, it is anticipated that the majority of children who commence at our ELC will progress seamlessly into Foundation at Emmaus.

 Children are inspired to engage with and in the natural environment God created.
 The ELC environment is intentionally set up with a balance between indoor and outdoor space, fixed and movable items, to engage in learning.
 These play-based learning opportunities inspire learning and develop a sense of risk taking and problem solving.